 yeah we really hve to fight for space in NYC and we've only recently felt comfortable going to the major parks (transit anxiety - misplaced; crowd anxity - not misplaced but we just plan for everything to take longer)

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Wednesday, 16 September 2020 14:38 (one week ago) link
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Wednesday, 16 September 2020 14:38 (four months ago) link

 even I see deer and heron occasionally in this grim formerly heavily industrialised northern part of England and its never gets old for me.
 I'm usually so awestruck when I see deer, by the time I think - ey lets take a pic - they are dots on the horizon and they are so fast and can vault over dry stone walls and wire fences like they are nothing.
 Can also never get over the colony of wild parakeets in one of my local parks, that have been living there for over 3 decades apparently.
 The RSPB site and wiki-page on feral parakeets in the UK seem to think they are all concentrated in the South East because in the North we'd either eight 'em or force 'em to smirk tabs and drink beer!